Sojiro/ashokma/source/_posts/Run-Postgres-as-Docker-container-2019-03-17.md

 icon: fab fa-docker
 ---

 ## PostgreSQL - An Introduction:

 PostgreSQL is a powerful, open source object-relational database system.
 It has more than **15 years of active development** and a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness.

 Just a quick overview for one should use the PostgreSQL:

+**PostgreSQL**

- - PostgreSQL is developed by the PostgreSQL Global Development Group, a diverse group of multiple companies and individual contributors.
+- is developed by the PostgreSQL Global Development Group, a diverse group of multiple companies and individual contributors.

- - It’s free and open-source software.
-PostgreSQL is released under the PostgreSQL license, a liberal Open Source license, similar to the BSD or MIT licenses.
+- is free and open-source software and is released under the PostgreSQL license, a liberal Open Source license, similar to the BSD or MIT licenses.

- - PostgreSQL is largely SQL compliant.
+- is largely SQL compliant.

- - PostgreSQL tackles concurrency efficiently with its MVCC implementation, which achieves very high levels of concurrency.
+- tackles concurrency efficiently with its MVCC implementation, which achieves very high levels of concurrency.

- - PostgreSQL supports JSON and other NoSQL features like native XML support and key-value pairs with HSTORE.
+- supports JSON and other NoSQL features like native XML support and key-value pairs with HSTORE.
 It also supports indexing JSON data for faster access.

- - PostgreSQL supports a wide variety of programing languages including: C/C++, Java, JavaScript, .Net, R, Perl, Python, Ruby, Tcl and others; it’s even possible to run user-supplied code in separate processes (i.e. running as background workers).
+- supports a wide variety of programing languages including: C/C++, Java, JavaScript, .Net, R, Perl, Python, Ruby, Tcl and others; it’s even possible to run user-supplied code in separate processes (i.e. running as background workers).

 Hope this helps of your wonder why it is better than other DBs out there like MySQL.